Mindful-AI-Assistants/DiamondValuationPrediction/README.md

 plt.show()
 ```

-###  Relationship of a diamond’s width with the carat and price
+###  Relationship of a Diamond’s Width with the Carat and Price

 ![4  Relationship of a diamond’s width with the carat and price](https://github.com/Mindful-AI-Assistants/DiamondValuationPrediction/assets/113218619/a2b83a69-1570-4c76-85ba-3b98726160d4)